coginterp/neurips2025/content/schedule.md

 # Workshop Schedule

-A proposed schedule of events is given below.
+A tentative schedule of events is given below.
 The program includes a mix of invited and contributed spotlight talks, as well as interactive activities such as a poster session, built-in breaks for socializing, and a panel discussion.

 <div style="width: 100%; font-size: smaller; text-align: center; margin-bottom: 18px; margin-top: 18px;">